KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-api/tokens.md

 **tokenlist**

-The `tokenlist` method lists all available tokens on the asset chain.
+The `tokenlist` method lists all available tokens on the Smart Chain.

 ### Arguments